LuukEbenau/WaggleDanceDetector/README.md

 * Dion Trilbeek (Sensor data)
 * Hugo  (Pollen Analysis)

+## Word of thanks
+I would also like to thank the team who published the WDD_Paper at the Biorobotics lab at the Freie university in berlin for their research on the same subject, since they were one of the main inspirations for the codebase(see: https://github.com/BioroboticsLab/WDD_paper)

 ## Used Hardware
 For this project we've used a large amount of hardware components (besides the beehive) These are the hardware components that we use: